23 Days |

 Highlights: Visit the Kumbhalgarh Fort.

-On day 10, you will be transferred from Kumbhalgarh to Udaipur.
+Today you will be transferred from Kumbhalgarh to Udaipur.
 And in between, you will stop at Ranakpur to witness the Jain temples.
 Made of marble and composed of more than twenty halls as well as 1444 pillars, the Chamukha temple of Ranakpur is dedicated to Adinathji the first Tirthankara.
 The shade and lights of the place is a real treat to your eyes.
 You will also visit the Surya Temple and the Jain Temple.

 Founded by Rana Udai Singh, Udaipur, the historic capital of Mewar is now, familiar as the ‘Venice of the East’ and the ‘City of Lakes’.
 The city has historical importance as it is the birthplace of the legendary Maharana Pratap.
 You could pay and stay in the Lake Palace hotel that is situated in the middle of the lake and it is nothing but a dream comes true.
-Spend the night here.
+Spend the night in Udaipur.

 Highlights: Visit the Ranakpur Temples.

 Today, your tour will start from the City Palace.
 Located near Pichola Lake, this Palace was constructed by Maharana Udai Singh.
 Your next destination would be the Jagdish Temple.
 Constructed by Maharana Jagat Singh and dedicated to Lord Vishnu; the architecture of the temple represents Indo-Aryan style.
 You will enjoy a drive around Fatehsagar Lake.
 Located near Chetak Circle, Bhartiya Lok Kala Mandir is one of the museums that exhibit the dazzling gathering of folk articles of Rajasthan.
 Here, your final destination will be Sahelion ki Bari.
 Discover the bazaars during the afternoon.
-Overnight is in Udaipur
+Overnight is in Udaipur.

 Highlights: Udaipur - Visit the City Palace, Jagdish Temple, Bhartiya Lok Kala Mandir, Sahelion ki Bari & drive around Fatehsagar Lake.